fischerling/allocbench/Readme.md

 ## Requirements

-* python >= 3.6
+* python >= 3.8
 * make, find, gcc (build dependencies)
 * perf (`perf stat -d` is the default command to measure benchmark results)
 * util-linux (`whereis` is used to find system installed allocators)
 * git, tar to handle external artifacts
-* numpy and matplotlib to summarize results and generate plots
+* numpy, scipy and matplotlib to summarize results and generate plots

 ## Usage